telekom-mms/cmcc-operator/docs/custom-resource.md

 ### Overview of Secrets for Components

-This tables shows the component types and the client secrets they use.
+This table shows the component types and the client secrets they use.

 | Component type/kind    | `jdbc`        | `mongodb`   | `solr`    | `uapi`      | Description |
 |------------------------|---------------|-------------|-----------|-------------|-------------|